lganic/SW-Ducky/README.md

 ---

-Ducky currently accounts for all known fields contained within `.bin` files, and contains basic built in utilities for creating, loading, editing, and exporting bin files.
+Ducky currently accounts for most of the fields contained within `.bin` files, and contains basic built in utilities for creating, loading, editing, and exporting bin files.
 An example of an edited tile is seen below, where some text and new geometry was added.

 <div style="text-align: center;">
 <img src="content/Edit-1.png" style="border-radius: 32px;" width="500">